thegamer1907/Weather_App/README.md

 A simple app written in Node JS, which tells the real time weather of requested location

-Clone the directory and write..
+Clone the directory and run npm install after that..

 node index.js -a "Your address here"